Updated March 18, 2021

 cnr Alfred St & Hargrave St

 Top marks to a private company for creating such an excellent public dog space!
-A beautifully-landscaped single park with mounds, a grassy hollow, rocks and vegetation.
+A beautifully-landscaped small single park with mounds, a grassy hollow, rocks and vegetation.

 Blakeview Pooch Park